anne-urai/lab_wiki/PythonSetup.md

   - [Apply through NWO](https://userinfo.surfsara.nl/systems/lisa/account).
 Very well managed, but since Leiden doesn ’t have a contract with SurfSara you have to apply to extend your account every year.

-#### Remote computing on Windows
+#### Remote computing & SSH keys on Windows
 - MobaXTerm is your best bet for using ssh on Windows (for transferring data).
 For MobaXTerm to find your ssh keys, set the env variable in windows to be `C:\Users\username`, _not_ `P-drive`!
 Ask Anne.